maurolepore/r2dii.banks/README.md

   - [Learn how to minimize installation errors](https://gist.github.com/maurolepore/a0187be9d40aee95a43f20a85f4caed6#installation).

-When you are ready, install install the development version of r2dii.banks from GitHub with:
+When you are ready, install the development version of r2dii.banks from GitHub with:

 ``` r
 # install.packages("devtools")